Sir Thomas Hardy, 1st Baronet: Later commands

 In August 1812, Hardy was given command of the third-rate and was sent back to North America at the outbreak of the War of 1812.
 On 11 July 1814, Hardy in his flagship, assisted by Lieutenant Colonel Andrew Pilkington, led four other warships and several transports carrying 2,000 men of the 102nd Regiment of Foot and a company of Royal Artillery against Fort Sullivan in Eastport, Maine.
 The American defending force of 70 regulars and 250 militiamen gave up without a fight.
 Hardy and Pilkington issued a proclamation making it clear Great Britain considered Eastport and the several nearby islands to be British territory.
 Townspeople were required to take an oath of allegiance to the crown or leave.
 Two-thirds of the inhabitants took the oath, while 500 departed.
 For the few weeks he remained at the place, Hardy became a favourite of the locals, gaining great respect and popularity.
 However, Hardy's next venture, the 9–11 August bombardment of Stonington, Connecticut was a defeat; Royal Navy cannonading set 20 buildings on fire while killing a horse and a goose, while reports indicate the sizeable American defending force killed 21 and wounded 50 British attackers.
 Hardy was appointed a Knight Commander of the Order of the Bath on 2 January 1815.

 Hardy was given command of the royal yacht HMS Princess Augusta in July 1816 and, then having been promoted to commodore, became Commander-in-Chief on the South America Station, hoisting his broad pennant in third-rate in August 1819, with a mission to prevent the Spanish from interfering in the newly emerging republics of Mexico, Colombia and Argentina.

+While in Brazil, Hardy saw the country's independence and the withdrawal of Portuguese troops, until he was replaced by Sir George Eyre.